nathancahill/snippets/README.md

 # image_perspective.py

-Transforms and image based on the target image corners inside of a bounding box.
+Transforms an image based on the target image corners inside of a bounding box.
 Useful for accurately displaying non-georectified satellite imagery in a bounding box.
 Given a list of points, it determines the 4 corners, the shift from each corner to the bounding box corner, and applies the shift to the image.

 ### Theory